johnkrmr/numblock/README.md

 once in a while.
 - A wireless version could be achieved with the nRF52840 in combination with the [LiIon/LiPoly Backpack](https://www.adafruit.com/product/2124).

+### Software ###
+- I experienced some form of 'ghosting' in the upper two rows when setting columns to *high* and reading from row pins with *internal pulldowns* (diodes facing opposite way than shown in schematics).
+When holding 4 switches down in same row, the 5th one shows as constantly on or continuously toggling.
+This does not seam to appear when setting rows to *low* and reading from columns with *internal pullups*.
+So I guess **use internal pullups** for scanning the matrix.

 ## Resources ##
 - [Josef Adamcik's sofle